 And as for the benefits of budgeting, in my humble opinion the whole point of a budget is to benefit you!
-But in case you’re not convinced by my opinion, I’ve listed more than a dozen benefits below.
+But in case you’re not convinced by my opinion, I’ve listed more than a dozen reasons why you need a budget below.

-The main purpose of a budget is to plan your money but a budget is whatever you want it to be.
+The main purpose of a budget is to help in planning your money but a budget is whatever you want it to be.
 It can be simple, it can be complicated.
-It can be on a piece of paper (mine was for many years), on a spreadsheet or in a budgeting app.
+It can be on a piece of paper (mine was for many years), on a spreadsheet, a budget template or in a budgeting app.

-It’s the income and money you expect to come in each month and the money you expect to flow out again through bills and spending.
+It’s the income and money you expect to come in each month and the money you expect to flow out again through bills and variable expenses.

 Nothing more nothing less.